mikenemat/org.openhab.binding.plum/readme.txt

 Binding DEB package:
 In the target dir...no clue if it works

+Changelog:
+Mar 21 6PM - Fixed an issue with dimming

 Currently working:
 -Plum LightPads can be controlled via OpenHAB as switches (Local HTTP) -Plum LightPads can be controlled via OpenHAB as dimmers (Local HTTP)